Hometown: Calgary, Alberta

 List any special training you have had (music, art, drama, dance, etc.)

 I received drama, acting, modeling and different dance lessons (ballet, lyrical, & hip hop) throughout my childhood.
 I’ve taken professional singing lessons on and off for several years.
 Now I am also learning how to play piano as well.
 I am a certified makeup artist and aesthetician.
-I recently took personal development and communication classes to classes to allow my communication skills to evolve, and to allow me to relate to others in a greater extent.
+I recently took personal development and communication classes to allow my communication skills to evolve, and to allow me to relate to others in a greater extent.

 In what sports, if any, have you participated?